RawTherapee/RawPedia/content/Local_Adjustments/index.md

   actually perceived by the human eye, combined with photographers' intuitive / empirical datas: direct light (totality of the CIExy diagram) and reflected light (Pointer gamut).
-Gamut (color gamut) is a notion closely linked to these datas, both for hardware (camera, monitor, printer, etc.) and for human beings.
+Gamut (color gamut) is a notion closely linked to these data, both for hardware (camera, monitor, printer, etc.) and for human beings.
 - White balance, i.e. color balance, based on exposure conditions (sun, shade, type of lighting, etc.) and chromatic adaptation.